pramod096/Bearcat-Events/RFP.md

 ## Vision

-We would like to create a Event Reminder web application that can be seen on any  device.
+We would like to create an Event Reminder web application that can be viewed on any  device.
-The app would lets the user to add the Events, update the Events and Delete Events.
+The app would let the users to add, update and Delete Events.

-There are various student organizations in Northwest .Each student organization conducts various events per every semister.
+There are various student organizations in Northwest.
+Each student organization conducts various events during every semester.
-Our application lets these organizations events into one platform where users can see them.
+Our application integrates the events from this organizations into one platform where users can know about them.

 To add any Event, member must be signed up first .

-Each event has date of event,organization name,event venue and images of the event.
+Each event has the date of event, organization name, event venue and images of the event.

-Each event is sorted by date and then by likes which given taken by users.
+Each event is sorted by date and the number of likes from the users.

+## Team Members
+- Pramod Reddy Gonegari
+- Abhilash Ramavaram
+- Narendra Kumar Gunturu
+- Narsing Rao Nikitha Madhari

 ## Functional Requirements

 Create a Native web application with authentication and authorization.
 The following roles are suggested:

-1. User
+ - User
-1. Member
+ - Member

-### User Requirements
+#### User Requirements

 As a user, I want to see all the events which are held in NWMSU.